mvwicky/NotesMiscellanea/README.md

   - ExplainingGibbsSampler
   - FastMultipoleMethod: the original paper on FMM
   - hpastar: paper on the HPA* algorithm for pathfinding
-  - IntrinsicValueOfABattedBallTechnicalDetails: paper from [this](http://www.hardballtimes.com/the-intrinsic-value-of-a-batted-ball/) article
+  - IntrinsicValueOfABattedBall_TechnicalDetails: paper from [this Hardball Times](http://www.hardballtimes.com/the-intrinsic-value-of-a-batted-ball/) article
   - InvSqrt: paper on the Fast Inverse Square Root
   - LeastSquaresHarmonicModel
   - LIGO_DetectionOf_GW150914: paper on the first detection of gravity waves
-  - Quake_III_Arena_Bot: paper detailing the creation of a bot for Quake III
+  - QuakeIIIArena_Bot: paper detailing the creation of a bot for Quake III
-  - Quantum_Asymmetry_Between_Time_and_Space
+  - QuantumAsymmetryBetweenTimeAndSpace
   - SchwarzschildKerrSolutionsOfEinsteinsFieldEquations
   - TimeVariantLeastSquaresHarmonicModeling
-  - Understanding_Metropolis-Hastings_Algorithm
+  - UnderstandingMetropolisHastingsAlgorithm
-- PubH 8452 - Longitudinal Data Analysis: contains lecture slides for a data analysis class
-- pugixml: an open source (MIT) library for parsing xml
+- [**pugixml**](https://github.com/zeux/pugixml): an open source (MIT) library for parsing xml
-- putty-src: contains the source code for PuTTY
-- pythonSource: contains `python` source files
+- **pythonSource**: contains `python` source files
-- Screenplays: contains screenplays
+- **Screenplays**: contains screenplays
-- Texts: contains textbooks and textbook like material
+- **Texts**: contains textbooks and textbook like material
   - BayesForBeginners: on Bayesian probability
   - BookOfProof: on proving theorems
   - DecompositionalApproachToMatrixComputations